 Scenario 6: NMS will receive Trap messages from the switch (Note: NMS may have community string verification for the Trap messages.
 In this scenario, the NMS uses a Trap verification community string of usertrap).

-Switch(config)#snmp-server host 2004:1:2:3::2 v1 usertrap

-Switch(config)#snmp-server enable traps
+The configuration on the switch is listed below: Switch(config)#snmp-server host 2004:1:2:3::2 v1 usertrap Switch(config)#snmp-server enable traps